 From there, you should ensure that there is a comprehensive job description for each of your employees setting out the duties, expectations and targets or key performance indicators associated with their role.
 You should ensure that each new employee you take on has a job description from Day 1 (and a copy of it should be attached to their contract).

 Going forward, you should review each employee’s job descriptions regularly.
-We suggest that you discuss and update job descriptions at your employees’ performance reviews, and provided a revised written job description shortly afterwards to confirm the new terms.
+We suggest that you discuss and update job descriptions at your employees’ performance reviews, and provide a revised written job description shortly afterwards to confirm the new terms.

 Ownership of intellectual property clause